Happy Hours Ideas To Boost Your Sales

 There are specific memberships which let you enter the gym in the off-peak hours only (not in every gym but the number is increasing), for a lower price.

-Inspiration 5: Transport
+Inspiration 5: Happy Hour ideas in Transport

 Mornings are usually busy (people going to work), days quite slow, afternoons and evenings busy again (people going from work to home, going to the airport, going to parties/coming back from them).